 The safety and non-toxic properties have been confirmed by the Joint Expert Committee on Food Additives (JECFA) of the Food and Agriculture Organization of the United Nations and the World Health Organization.

 Carrageenan was first extracted from seaweed in 1844 and industrial production began in the 1930s.
 Carrageenan has been used in China since 600 BC and in Ireland since about 400 AD.

-Carrageenan was first widely used in Europe and the United States, and now the world's production of carrageenan accounts for the second largest amount of algae-derived edible gum.
+Carrageenan was first widely used in Europe and the United States, and now the world's production of carrageenan accounts for the second-largest amount of algae-derived edible gum.

 In recent years, carrageenan has been developing rapidly at home and abroad, and the demand for it has increased greatly.
 Its unique properties cannot be replaced by other resins, which makes the carrageenan industry develop rapidly.
 Now the total annual production of carrageenan in the world has far exceeded the production of agar, and the application prospect is broad.

-The research of carrageenan in China started late, and the industrial production of carrageenan in the real sense was not formed until 1985, of which 80% is used in food or food-related industries.
-Although there is a great progress in the research of carrageenan application in the food field, there is still a gap between the basic research on carrageenan morphology, structure, qualitative and quantitative analysis and carrageenan biotechnology and the international research level.
+The research on carrageenan in China started late, and the industrial production of carrageenan in the real sense was not formed until 1985, of which 80% is used in food or food-related industries.
+Although there is great progress in the research of carrageenan application in the food field, there is still a gap between the basic research on carrageenan morphology, structure, qualitative and quantitative analysis, and carrageenan biotechnology and the international research level.
 After all, our industrialization started late, and the only way to narrow the gap and catch up is to do it with care.